Alshival-Ai/alshicrypt-multimodal/README.md

 # AlshiCrypt

 AlshiCrypt is an experiment in **multi-modal, machine-learning-based encryption**.
-The idea is to treat visual and audio media as two halves of a single tensor and train a pair of neural networks:
+The idea is to treat visual and audio media as two halves of a single tensor and train a pair of neural networks, but only after picking a strictly invertible transform.
+We first sample a reversible (bijective) permutation across both modalities, then use that transform to synthesize training data so the learned encryptor/decryptor always has a perfect inverse to mimic.

 - an **encryptor** that learns to transform aligned image/audio tensors into apparently unrelated tensors, and
 - a **decryptor** that learns to undo the same transform and reconstruct the original signals.